 Pensions are taking up larger and larger shares of state and local government budgets, crowding out other necessary government spending.
 Current budgets are increasingly being used to pay for retirees, not for active workers or the services we expect from them.

-And many worry that unfunded obligations are much larger than what is official reported.
+And because current discount rates hide pension obligations, many worry that these unfunded obligations are actually much larger than what’s officially being reported.
 Current discount rates hide pension obligations, and the true size of unfunded obligations is even larger than what is being reported.
 One estimate puts the true size of unfunded obligations at over $3.8 trillion.

 Once a public sector employee is hired, their pension benefits terms may not be changed.

-In 2017, nearly every state and local government has large unfunded obligations – and pension costs were the primary reason.
+In 2017, nearly every state and local government had large unfunded obligations – and pension costs were the primary reason.

 Most public sector pensions are “defined benefit” plans, unlike retirement plans like 401Ks that are “defined contribution” plans.